Rizouhub/Cell_Ascension/README.md

 if a spell you want to bind is not shown use wowhead to get spellid like: https://www.wowhead.com/wotlk/spell=39013/heal    the spellid is 39013. when you are binding a spell click "edit" on the spell selection dropdown box and enter id

+# chnage log:
+fixes to the ZB version
+1- click casting bindings to keyboard keys work
+2- range check logic now works properly where before it would fade out at 28 yards.
+Tested for priest after you learn renew may need testing on other classes

 # Cell